AlerianEmperor/LuxRenderer/README.md

 And now it's just a TRASH project on github.

+I even change the avatar of myself in bikini but it don't help either.

 Is your star so precious that it would be such a waste to star a project like Lux Render.

 So from now on I have decided that no more upgrade or code clean up should be make, and if the situation don't improve, Lux-Render and other projects will be remove from github forever.